Skip to content

 1. Search radix tree for longest matching prefix

-3. If match ratio < threshold → route to worker with most cache capacity
+3. If match ratio ≤ threshold → route to least-loaded healthy worker

 Goal: Maximize KV cache hit rate